gitchking/Visual-Core/NETLIFY_DEPLOYMENT.md

 1. Check build logs in Netlify dashboard
 2. Ensure all dependencies are in `package.json`
 3. Verify Node.js version compatibility
+4. **Base directory issues**: If build fails with "package.json not found", ensure base directory is set to `node-hub-dashboard-57`

 ### Routing Issues
 The `netlify.toml` file includes redirects for React Router.
 If you have routing issues: